sph-mn/sph-sp/readme.md

 # sph-sp
-basic sound processing toolset. c code and shared library
+c code and shared library for a sound io port object and example implementations of some sound processors

-* create sample arrays and write them to files or alsa sound output using a generic port object
-* various exemplary utilities, for example for convolution and filters

 # features
 * generic port object for alsa and file io with many supported file [formats](http://www.mega-nerd.com/libsndfile/)
-* compile-time customisable sample format
+* compile-time customisable sample and file format
 * unlimited number of channels and sample rate
 * by default, processing on non-interleaved sample arrays with one array per channel
 * tries to avoid floating point errors, prioritises precision over performance